davisheela506/FederatedLearn_tp1/README.md

 ## Step 8: Running the Simulation

 run_simulation.py
-        Generates client data and starts the server for a full simulation.
+        Generates client data and starts the server for a full simulation.<br>
         Coordinates federated learning with specified settings (clients, rounds). launch_all.sh
         Runs multiple experiments for different alpha values automatically.